thingsdb/go-thingsdb/README.md

 ### NewRoomFromId

-Create a new room using a room Id.
+NewRoomFromId creates a new room using a room Id.

 If the room Id unknown, you may use [NewRoom](#NewRoom) to get the Id for the room by code.